codemensch/cody_fontes_portfolio/README.md

 # What is this page for?
-This is a portfolio page highlighting projects that are or will be available on my GitHub profile (https://github.com/codemensch).
+This is a portfolio page highlighting projects that are or will be available on my GitHub profile (https://github.com/codemensch) and will be replacing my current page at https://codemensch.github.io/.
 My original page was built with vanilla javascript and jQuery.
 This iteration will be rebuilt with React.js.

 # Getting Started with Create React App